Dungeon Defenders Eternity

 - 0 % negative mentions

-“I loved Dungeon Defenders; this, however, made me feel exactly the same way I felt after I'd pre-ordered and booted up Alien Colonial Marines on launch day: that I'd been lied to and used.”
+“I loved Dungeon Defenders; however, this made me feel exactly the same way I felt after I pre-ordered and booted up Alien Colonial Marines on launch day, that I'd been lied to and used.”

 - 0 % negative mentions

-The atmosphere of the game is praised for its epic quality, complemented by outstanding music, creating an overall experience that evokes happiness and enjoyment.
+The atmosphere of the game is consistently praised for its epic quality, complemented by outstanding music, creating an overall experience that brings joy to players.